MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/update-containers.md

 ---
 # Update Windows Server containers

-Windows Server containers by design don't have a servicing stack like Windows Server.
+Windows Server containers don't have a servicing stack like Windows Server.
 That means Windows Server containers don't support Windows Update.
 You can't get updates within a container like you do with Windows Server.
-Instead, as part of the overall Windows servicing effort, every month we rebuild the Windows Server Base OS container images with the updates and then publish the updated container images.
-Other Microsoft teams who author container images, such as .NET or IIS, on top of Base OS images will also rebuild their container images with the updated Base OS images and publish new ones monthly.
+Instead, as part of the overall Windows servicing effort, every month we rebuild the Windows Server Base OS container images with the updates and  publish the updated container images.

 ## How to get Windows Server container updates